jmanock/jmanock.github.io/_posts/2014-09-22-firstWeek.md

 ---
 ## My First Day

-Well, it was something.
-I never thought that I would be back in school and all day on top of that.
-Everyone says that Programing Bootcamp is just like the military bootcamp and going in I had my doubts.
-The first day was a real wakeup call with all the work that we had to do but everyone in my class is really helpful and we are all going to get threw this together.
-I can’t wait to see what day two brings.
+I never thought that I would be back in school, but here I am day one of a twelve week course.
+I am not sure what I expected, just keep an open mind and think of the long term advantages finishing the course will have.
+Day one went by really fast, everyone met each other the night before at dinner orientation, so we dove right into working and learning.

+The first week is going to be on learning git and git hub which is really cool for me.
+It’s something that I have always wanted to learn and been fascinated by using the terminal.
+We got lots of work to do tonight which I always expect.